 Raising our boys is a special job, and we must take it seriously.

-I’m so thankful that God has blessed us with two sons to mold and teach to become soldiers for His Namesake.
+I’m so thankful that God has blessed us with two sons to mold and teach to become young men.
 It was obvious that they wanted to be like their Daddy long before they could be encouraged in any one direction by others.

 Little boys naturally want to be just like their dad.
 I would often ask one of them, “Can you please help me carry these grocery bags.
 I need somebody big and strong to help me.”
 They would come running to help me, showing me their muscles and telling me how strong they were.
 Both would say, “I’m big and strong like Daddy.”
 They wanted to be manly men, just like their father.
 They saw their dad opening the door for me and so they did, too.

-Boys need to be able to take some risks, to be allowed to get hurt (this took lots of prayer) so they know how to deal with pain and stress, they need to know how to work hard and think critically under the guidance of a manly teacher, they need to be exhorted to holiness in their thought life, and they need to play hard, too.
+Boys need to be able to take some risks, to be allowed to get hurt so they know how to deal with pain and stress.
+They need to know how to work hard and think critically under the guidance of a manly teacher.
+They need to be exhorted to holiness in their thought-life, and they need to play hard, too.
 Boys need to be equipped to be fathers of boys someday!

 “The mind of a child is naturally active, it develops through exercise.
 Give a child plenty of exercise, for body and brain.
 The trouble with our way of educating is that it does not give elasticity to the mind.
 It casts the brain into a mold.
 It insists that the child must accept.
 It does not encourage original thought or reasoning, and it lays more stress on memory than observation.” ~ Thomas A. Edison